coderberry/airbrake-grails/README.md

 ### AirbakeService

 The plugin also exposes an `airbrakeService` which can be dependency injected into your Grails classes.
 The service allows you to send error notifications directly to Airbrake without logging anything to log4j.
-It has a single `notify` method that takes a `String` error message and an optional `Throwable` parameter.
+It has a `notify` method that takes a `Throwable` parameter and an optional Map of arguemnts.
 The next example shows both in use:

 ```groovy
 class SomeController